ryanwetzelberger/ryanwetzelberger.github.io/_posts/2018-06-20-Connecting to a Raspberry Pi For the First Time.md

+---
+title: Connecting to a Raspberry Pi the First Time
+---
 Recently, I wanted to start a few projects utilizing a Raspberry Pi.
 My philosophy when it comes to tech is automate as much as possible.
 Naturally, I wanted to automate deployments of my projects to the Raspberry Pi.
 However, I need to figure out how to easily connect to it the first time.

 I am utilizing the Raspbian Operating System on my Raspberry Pi.
 It is the recommended OS for the Raspberry Pi, and it is based on Debian Linux.
 I am very familiar with Linux growing up outside of the world of Windows.
 One crucial package provides functionality for mDNS.